Digital Humanities Minor

 Students may elect to complete HUMN 319 Independent Study as a full credit independent study or as two .5 credit independent studies.

 Students must also complete a final DH portfolio that demonstrates a student’s creation of artifacts in courses already taken and also (if appropriate) DH work components of a thesis (departmental/Honors).
-This portfolio will be submitted to the coordinating committee of the minor in DH for approval.
+The student will create a website (WordPress) that consists of both digital artifacts and also a narrative that analyzes how these pieces fit together (a digital manifesto).
+Students may receive feedback from members of the coordinating committee of the minor in DH prior to the formal submission of the digital portfolio.
+This final portfolio will be submitted to the coordinating committee of the minor in DH for formal approval.

 Coordinator: Katherine M. Faull (Comparative Humanities)